TykTechnologies/tyk-operator/docs/operator_context.md

 # Using secret for sensitive information

-It is not recommended to set `.spec.env.auth` in the custom resource `yaml` because it is a sensitive data that third party can use to access your tyk deployment.
-You should use secret instead.
+Whilst it is possible to set `.spec.env.auth` directly in the `OperatorContext` object, better security can be achieved by replacing sensitive data with values contained within a referenced secret.
 Create a `k8s` secret `tyk-operator-system` with our sensitive info for auth and values

 ```sh